Connor McDavid, Braden Holtby, Erik Karlsson. Image by: Getty Images

 3. Sidney Crosby, C, Penguins: Crosby’s evolution into a mature two-way force probably means he never scores 100 points again.
 But he “settled” for leading the NHL in goals last season.
 What a legend.

-5. Brent Burns, D, Sharks: Burns led the league in shots last year.
-If your pool counts shots, Burns jumps to at least No. 4 overall, maybe even No. 3.
+4. Brent Burns, D, Sharks: Burns led the league in shots last year.
+If your pool counts shots, he warrants top-three consideration.

-6. Nikita Kucherov, RW, Lightning: He’s one of the world’s truly elite players yet somehow still feels underrated.
+5. Nikita Kucherov, RW, Lightning: He’s one of the world’s truly elite players yet somehow still feels underrated.
 Exploded for 40 goals in 74 games last year.
-He’s my pick to win the Rocket Richard in 2017-18.
+The Rocket Richard should come down to him and Patrik Laine.

 13. Vladimir Tarasenko, RW, Blues: A few years ago he seemed destined for a 50-goal campaign.
 Now it appears he’ll settle in as a perennial 40-goal threat, which still makes him a top-drawer fantasy option.